Also known as: Transitional cell cancer of the renal pelvis or ureter, Kidney cancer - renal pelvis or Ureter cancer

 Surgery to remove all or part of the kidney (nephrectomy) is often done.
 This may include removing part of the bladder and tissues around it, or the lymph nodes.
 If the tumor is in the ureter, it may be possible to remove it while preserving the kidney.

 When the cancer has spread outside of the kidney or ureter, chemotherapy is often used.
 Because these tumors are similar to a form of bladder cancer, they are treated with a similar type of chemotherapy.

-Call your health care provider if you have the symptoms listed above.
+Contact your provider if you have any of the symptoms listed above.